-- Reducing initial capital expenditures (for the network and the end 0 user, or both). - Providing additional sources of capital (beyond the traditional 0 carrier-based financing). - o Reducing on-going operational costs (such as backhaul or network administration) - Leveraging expertise. Ο - Reducing hurdles to adoption (digital literacy; literacy in Ο general; relevance, etc.) - Extending coverage to underserved areas (users and communities).
-0 - Network neutrality guarantees.
-0 - 4.3.
-Administrative model - o Centralized, where a single authority (e.g. a company, a public stakeholder) plans and manages the network. - o Non-centralized, i.e. the network is managed following a distributed approach, in which a whole community may participate.
+- 4.3.
+Administrative model - o Centralized, where a single authority (e.g. a company, a public stakeholder) plans and manages the network. - o Non-centralized, where the network is managed following a distributed approach, in which a whole community may participate.
 The network may also grow according to the fact of new users joining it, but not following a plan. - 4.4.
-Technologies employed - Standard Wi-Fi.
-Many Alternative Networks are based on the 0 standard IEEE 802.11 [IEEE.802-11-2012] using the Distributed Coordination Function. - o Wi-Fi modified for long distances (WiLD), either with CSMA/CA or with an alternative TDMA MAC [Simo b].
+Technologies employed - o Standard Wi-Fi.
+Many Alternative Networks are based on the standard IEEE 802.11 [IEEE.802-11-2012] using the Distributed Coordination Function. - o Wi-Fi modified for long distances (WiLD).
+It can work with either CSMA/CA or an alternative TDMA MAC [Simo\b]. - o Time Division Multiple Access (TDMA).
+It can be combined with Wi-Fi protocol, in a non-standard way [airMAX].
+This allows each client to send and receive data using pre-designated timeslots. - o 802.16-compliant (WiMax) [IEEE.802-16.2008] systems over nonlicensed bands. - o Dynamic Spectrum Solutions (e.g. based on the use of white spaces), a set of television frequencies that can be utilized by secondary users in locations where they are unused, e.g., IEEE 802.11af [IEEE.802-11AF.2013] or 802.22 [IEEE.802-22.2011]. - o Satellite solutions can also be employed to give coverage to wide areas, as proposed in the RIFE project (https://rife-project.eu/).

-- 802.16-compliant (WiMax) [IEEE.802-16.2008] systems over non-0 licensed bands. - o Dynamic Spectrum Solutions (e.g. based on the use of white spaces), a set of television frequencies that can be utilized by secondary users in locations where they are unused, e.g., IEEE 802.11af [IEEE.802-11AF.2013] or 802.22 [IEEE.802-22.2011]. - Satellite solutions can also be employed to give coverage to wide 0 areas. - o Low-cost optical fiber systems are used to connect households in some villages. - 4.5.
+- o Low-cost optical fiber systems are used to connect households in some villages. - 4.5.
 Typical scenarios